-I have collated all the measurement data back to and including 2018 to get some data to help us all.
+All the measurement data has been Collated back to and including 2018 to get some data to help us all.

 Average weight of a boat over this period is, 1,960kgs (minimum is 1,930) so on average boats are 30kgs heavier than the minimum.